kathryncrouch/misc/README.md

 optional arguments:
-  -h, --help            show this help message and exit --project PROJECT     VEuPathDB project from which you wish to download
+  -h, --help            show this help message and exit --project PROJECT     VEuPathDB project from which you wish to download RNA
-                        fasta sequences, e.g., PlasmoDB.
+                        sequence data, e.g., PlasmoDB.
 For downloads from multiple projects, use a comma separated list, e.g, CryptoDB,ToxoDB
   --outputDir OUTPUTDIR
                         Directory for output files

 ```